Google’s speeds are unbeatable, but AT&T’s cheaper plans and wider availability make it the better choice for most.

 AT&T’s prices start looking a little less impressive at the higher tiers, especially when you compare them to Google Fiber.

-Yep, Google Fiber has just two plans—a one gig option and a two gig option.
-It’s kind of like walking into a Burger King and learning that they only sell Double Whoppers and Triple Whoppers.
+Google Fiber has four plans—a one gig, a two gig, a five gig, and an eight gig option.
 These options might be more than some people need, but if you’re really hungry, it’s going to hit the spot.

 Big families, serious gamers, and those who work from home may find themselves eating through internet bandwidth at an alarming rate.
 This is when it makes sense to upgrade to a super-high-speed plan like those that Google Fiber offers.